Anthony Weiner scandals: From politics to sexting cases

 Former Rep. Anthony Weiner rose to fame with an impassioned speech in Congress in 2010, only to be taken down by a scandal that involved "sexting" multiple women for years.

-The former New York Democratic congressman is expected to be sentenced Monday after he pleaded guilty in May to a single charge of transferring obscene material to a minor.
+The former New York Democratic congressman was sentenced to 21 months in prison Monday on federal charges of sending sexually explicit messages to a teenage girl.

 A 15-year-old girl in North Carolina told the Daily Mail last year that she and Weiner exchanged explicit messages for months.
 She claimed that he asked her to film herself undressing at one point.

-Weiner agreed to not appeal any sentence between 21 and 27 months in prison.
-He faces up to 10 years in prison.
+Prior to sentencing, Weiner agreed to not appeal any sentence between 21 and 27 months in prison.
+He faced up to 10 years in prison.

-He will also have to register as a sex offender.
+Weiner will also have to register as a sex offender.

 From his start as a politician and marrying political staffer Huma Abedin, to the first reports of his "sexting" scandal, here's a look at Weiner's time in the spotlight.